-Finishing in Rowlands Castle: returns are hourly on xx.46.
+Finishing in Havant or Rowlands Castle: returns from Havant are xx.07 and xx.50 to Waterloo and xx.18 to Victoria, from Rowlands Castle they are hourly on xx.13.
 Buy a Havant return (via any permitted route).

-This is a coastal walk along a peaceful and remote sea wall around Thorney Island, a peninsular in tidal Chichester Harbour, with an option to visit the sand dunes and beach of Pilsey Island.
-As this is a very short and flat walk, I am planning an extension to Rowlands Castle along the Sussex Border Path, initially through suburbia then commons and woods (see the route map here
+This is a (map-led) coastal walk along a peaceful and remote sea wall around Thorney Island, a peninsular in tidal Chichester Harbour, with an option to visit the sand dunes and beach of Pilsey Island.
+This is a very short and flat walk, the only ascent being provided on an extension to Rowlands Castle along the Sussex Border Path, initially through suburbia then commons and woods.

 The coastal path is part of the Sussex Border Path, and this section of it is maintained by the army - the lower half of Thorney Island is an army base.
 The coastal path is always open.
 Access is easy, but strictly regulated, at 2 remote controlled gates with CCTV (one on the east, one on the west of the island).
 You may have to give your name or show ID on the way in, on the path, or on the way out, on the other side of the island.
 In practise this isn't a problem.